mhorga/mhorga.github.io/_posts/2016-08-30-the-model-i-o-framework.markdown

 ### Step 4: set up `Metal` rendering and drawing of meshes

-Finally, we configure the command encoder with the mesh data it needs to draw:
+Finally, we configure the command encoder with the mesh data that it needs to draw:

 {% highlight swift %}let mesh = (meshes?.first)!
 let vertexBuffer = mesh.vertexBuffers[0]